Cxmrykk/PaLM-cli/README.md

 cd PaLM-cli
 crystal build ./src/palm.cr
 ```
-This will produce a binary named `wilt` in the current directory.
+This will produce a binary named `palm` in the current directory.

 ### Executing
 ```